My Best Advice For Anyone Considering A Move Overseas

 7. To bloom where I’ve planted myself…

-Ireland was cold, drizzly, and grey more days than it wasn’t, and Waterford, where we were based for seven years, was (is) a backwater.
-Panama City, where we’ve been living now for more than seven years, is hot and humid every day of the year.
+Ireland was cold, drizzly, and gray more days than it wasn’t, and Waterford, where we were based for seven years, was (is) a backwater.
+Panama City, where we lived for nine years, is hot and humid every day of the year.
 It’s also a boomtown, meaning congestion, chaos, and crazy traffic.

-In Ireland, I could have complained that I missed sunshine and the trappings of a real city, as I did, and today, here in Panama City, I could complain about the tumult.
-The truth is, sometimes I do.
-Then I remind myself of the big-picture reasons why I am where I am.
-Ireland was the best place for me and my family when we were there, weather and nightlife notwithstanding, and the same is true now for Panama City.
+In Ireland, I could have complained that I missed sunshine and the trappings of a real city, as I did, and, in Panama City, I could complain about the tumult.
+The truth is, sometimes I did.

 8. To downsize on the fly…